junxit/us-congress-bills-114/metadata.md

 - 2016-09-26 — Placed on the Union Calendar, Calendar No. 617.
 - 2016-09-26 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 114-789.
 - 2016-09-26 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 114-789.
+- 2016-09-27 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.